Faster, higher, stronger: luxury pricing goes for gold

 One analyst noted that LVMH frets over the entry price for Louis Vuitton bags every year, knowing that too high would alienate some customers, but too low would cheapen the brand.

-“The entry price point at Louis Vuitton is agonized over,” said the analyst.
+“The entry price point at Louis Vuitton is agonised over,” said the analyst.
 “I am told it is the single most important decision they make all year.”

 This pricing strategy contrasts sharply with lower-end fashion, where brands such as Gap are offering big discounts to attract bargain hunters and keep revenues up.